-Mr. Eisinger is an indirect owner (of more than 10%) of POI but does not have specific duties or otherwise act as principal of POI's FCM activities.
+Sven Holstenson is an indirect owner (of more than 10%) of POI but does not have specific duties or otherwise act as principal of POI's FCM activities.
+Mr. Holstenson has been a Managing Partner of the Pictet Group since July 2023 and is responsible for the Pictet Asset Services and Technology & Operations divisions.
+In addition, Sven is Chairman of the Executive Committee of Banque Pictet & Cie SA.